137AI > AI Security & Trust

 |---|---|---|

-| Robustness | Stress testing, failure mode analysis | Ensure stability under varied conditions |
+| Robustness | Stress testing, distribution shift testing, failure mode analysis, adversarial robustness benchmarks | Ensures the agent stays stable under varied real-world conditions |

-| Safe Deployment | Sandboxing, staged rollouts | Limit impact of unexpected behavior |
+| Safe deployment | Sandboxing, staged rollouts, canary deployments, automated rollback, blue-green release | Limits the blast radius of unexpected behavior when new versions ship |

 Red Teaming